 If you’re interested in the Helicopter and Pontoon tour, booking this at least two hours after your zipline start time is recommended.
 This should allow enough time to get back to the main entrance and check in for your flight.

-If you’re a first-time zipliner or nervous about going, the Grand Canyon zipline team is there to help ease your mind.
+If you’re a first-timer or nervous about going, the staff is there to help ease your mind.

 Our guide explained all the safety measures they had in place when we went.
 For instance, there are daily, weekly, monthly and annual inspections of the lines.
 And, of course, servicing of the brake systems, too.
 The team even goes on the runs each morning before they open.